Yeping-Hu/yeping-hu.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year Ph.D. student in the Department of Mechanical Engineering, University of California, Berkeley, CA, USA.
+I am a fourth year Ph.D. candidate in the Department of Mechanical Engineering, University of California, Berkeley, CA, USA.
 I am currently a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I am advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.

-My research interests include **behavior prediction**, **decision making** and **motion planning** for intelligent agents such as autonomous vehicles and robots.
-Approaches that based on artificial neural networks, probabilistic models, optimization, and machine learning are explored and utilized.
+My research interests include **behavioral prediction**, **decision making** and **motion planning** for intelligent agents such as autonomous vehicles and robots.
+I've developed various approaches based on the concepts of probabilistic models, machine learning, and optimization.

 ## Education